What is Zero Emission Car?

-From 6 April 2020, the way in which carbon dioxide emissions for cars measuring change.
+From 6 April 2020, how carbon dioxide emissions for cars measuring change.
 Moving from the New European Driving Cycle (NEDC).
 It utilizes the WLTP for cars registered on April 6, 2020, or after April 6.

 The appropriate percentages for cars registered on or after 6 April 2020 are reduced.
 Being two percentage points lower than cars with the same CO2 emissions registered before 6 April 2020 for 2020/21 and one percentage point lower for 2021/22.
 From 2022/23 the figures matched the process used to calculate the pollution.